 integration branch before promoting changes to the Staging environment.

 Merge to Staging

 Staging is a pre-production environment that provides all services and settings as close to the Production environment as possible.
 You should always push your code changes in iterations to your Staging environment for full testing that includes all services.
-The first time you use the Staging environment, you must configure services, such as Fastly CDN, Blackfire Profiler, and New Relic APM.
+The first time you use the Staging environment, you must configure services, such as Fastly CDN, Blackfire Profiler, and New Relic.
 Also, we recommend configuring payment gateways, shipping, notifications, and other vital services with sandbox or testing credentials.